AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Physical origin scenarios for AT2019cmw

 The most extreme magnetar spin-down powered models of SLSN-I from \citet{sukhbold_most_2016} generate a peak luminosity of $L = 2\times10^{46}$erg\,s\textsuperscript{-1}, which could possibly explain our observations.
 However, as seen in Figure~\ref{fig:BBfits}, at peak AT2019cmw is significantly hotter than typical SLSNe.
 Additionally, SN2020hti was highlighted by \citet{chen_hydrogen-poor_2023} to be a high-temperature outlier in their sample of SLSN-I events, AT2019cmw displays significantly higher temperatures at all comparative epochs.
 Although its radius evolves slower than the SLSN-I events seen in Figure~\ref{fig:BBfits}, AT2019cmw also displays a plateau in its blackbody radius for at least 300 days in rest frame, which could be explained by the photosphere receding into the expanding ejecta of a supernova as it becomes optically thin.

 However, the strongest line of evidence against a SN interpretation is the persistently featureless nature of AT2019cmw's spectra, even out to late times.
 In the case of a supernova, as the photosphere recedes, the radiation would begin to pass through optically thin ejecta and a nebular spectrum would start to be produced.
+This can be seen in Figure~\ref{fig:Spectra_cmw}, with SN\,2010gx \citep{pastorello_ultra-bright_2010} showing more prominent spectral features as it evolves, whereas AT2019cmw stays featureless.
 Therefore, it is unlikely that AT2019cmw's properties can be explained using a peculiar SLSN scenario.